dhutapratama/docs/filesystem.md

 <a name="file-visibility"></a>
 ### File Visibility

-In Laravel's Flysystem integration, "visibility" is an abstraction of file permissions across multiple platforms.
+In Lets's Flysystem integration, "visibility" is an abstraction of file permissions across multiple platforms.
 Files may either be declared `public` or `private`.
 When a file is declared `public`, you are indicating that the file should generally be accessible to others.
 For example, when using the S3 driver, you may retrieve URLs for `public` files.

 You can set the visibility when writing the file via the `put` method: